 Designation of RFID tags with their own power supply.
 This enables a larger range between tag and reader of up to 500 m.
 Furthermore, additional functions are possible, e.g. temperature monitoring and acceleration measuring.

-- The antenna is part of an RFID system.
-It is needed for transmission of radio signals from the reader device to the tag and vice versa.
-An antenna can be a part of its own in an RFID system (modular) or be integrated into the RFID reader device (compact device).
-With LF and HF systems the antenna is a coil that via inductive coupling supplies the RFID tag with energy.
+The RFID-antenna is part of an RFID technology system.
+It is needed for transmission of radio signals from the RFID reader device to the tag and vice versa.
+An RFID-antenna can be a part of its own in an RFID system (modular) or be integrated into the RFID reader device (compact device).
+With RFID-LF and RFID-HF systems the RFID-antenna is a coil that via inductive coupling supplies the RFID tag with energy.

-- Independent protocol for RFID hardware by Brooks Automation.
+Independent protocol for RFID products by Brooks Automation.

-- Almost simultaneous reading of several tags by a reader.
+Almost simultaneous reading of several tags by a RFID-reader.
 Due to collisions of the RF communications in fact the tags are not read exactly at the same time, but very fast in succession.

--Chip Cards are all plastic cards containing an electronic chip.
-The chip can be of a simple logic circuitry with memory, but also a microprocessor.
-Chipcards can have contacts (e.g. credit cards) or be contact-less (e.b. by means of RFID).
+RFID-Chip Cards are all plastic RFID-cards containing an electronic RFID-chip.
+The RFID-chip can be of a simple logic circuitry with memory, but also a microprocessor.
+RFID-Chipcards can have contacts (e.g. credit cards) or be contact-less (e.g. by means of RFID).

-- Circulation of RFID tags, e.g. in a departmen, at a premise or in a deposit system.
+Circulation of RFID tags, e.g. in a department, at a premise or in a deposit system.
 Because of the solely usage within an enterprise one is not bound to keep to open standards.